ypesh/PowerShellScripts/README.md

 # PowerShellScripts
-My own personal collection of useful PowerShellScripts
+My own personal collection of useful PowerShellScripts that you can view the code and then copy paste into the Power Shell Terminal Window